StevenBlack/vocab/readme.md

 ### untoward
 Very close to unseemly (see above).
 Untoward behavior is improper, not so much a question of good taste as of being rude.
-Pronounced UN-TORD.

 ### urbane